WebAssembly/spec/ml-proto/README.md

 See `wasm -h` for (the few) options.

-## Core Language vs External Language

-The implementation tries to separate the concern of what is the language (and its semantics) from what is its external encoding.
-In that spirit, the actual AST is regular and minimal, while certain abbreviations are considered "syntactic sugar" of an external representation optimised for compactness.

-For example, `if` always has an else-branch in the AST, but in the external format an else-less conditional is allowed as an abbreviation for one with `nop`.
-Similarly, blocks can sometimes be left implicit in sub-expressions.

-Here, the external format is S-expressions, but similar considerations would apply to a binary encoding.
-That is, there would be codes for certain abbreviations, but these are just a matter of the encoding.

-## Internal Syntax

-The core language is defined in [ast.ml](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/ast.ml).

-## External Syntax
+## S-Expression Syntax

-The S-expression syntax is defined in [parser.mly](https://github.com/WebAssembly/spec/blob/master/ml-proto/host/parser.mly), the opcodes in [lexer.mll](https://github.com/WebAssembly/spec/blob/master/ml-proto/host/lexer.mll).

-Here is an overview of the grammar of types, expressions, functions, and modules:
+The implementation consumes a WebAssemlby AST given in S-expression syntax.
+Here is an overview of the grammar of types, expressions, functions, and modules, mirroring what's described in the [design doc](https://github.com/WebAssembly/design/blob/master/AstSemantics.md):

 ```
 type: i32 | i64 | f32 | f64